konsumer/friendstar/NOTES.md

 ### Nicole

 - in hole in forest
+- No quest, just talk to them.
 - 15 friends to unblock hole

 ### Liz

 - in hole in forest
+- No quest, just talk to them.
 - 15 friends to unblock hole

 ### Emily

 - in hole in forest (NE)
+- No quest, just talk to them.
 - 15 friends to unblock hole

 ### Mason

 - in hole in forest (NE)
+- No quest, just talk to them.
 - 15 friends to unblock hole

+### Riley

+- in well in forest (SW)
+- No quest, just talk to them.

 ## Desert